joeynmt/joeynmt/docs/source/faq.rst

    Make sure that your validation set is similar to the data you want to test on, that it's large enough and that you're not "over-tuning" your model.

 - **My model produces translations that are generally too short.
 What's wrong?**
-   Make sure that ``max_sent_length`` for the filtering of the data (data section in configuration) is set sufficiently high.
+   Make sure that ``max_length`` for the filtering of the data (data section in configuration) is set sufficiently high.
 The training log reports how many training sentences remain after filtering.
    ``max_output_length`` (training section) limits the length of the outputs during inference, so make sure this one is also set correctly.

 - **Evaluation breaks because I get an empty iterator.
 What's wrong?**